hankbao/libreboot/docs/grub/index.md

 **\$ ../../../grub/grub-mkfont -o dejavusansmono.pf2
 dejavu-fonts-ttf-2.34/ttf/DejaVuSansMono.ttf**

-I then added the instructions to \'gen.sh\' script in grub-assemble to include resources/grub/dejavusansmono.pf2 in all of the ROM images, at the root of the GRUB memdisk.\
+I then added the instructions to 'gen.sh' script in grub-assemble to include resources/grub/dejavusansmono.pf2 in all of the ROM images, at the root of the GRUB memdisk.\
 I then added that instructions to the grub.cfg files (to load the